 - (a) Educational outcomes achieved by pupils attending the Academy and other reports reasonably requested by the CSO; and - (b) An annual education report in accordance with the Code. - Section 6.4 Application and Enrollment of Students; School Calendar and School Day Schedule.
-The Academy shall comply with the application and enrollment policies, school calendar and school day schedule identified in Schedule 7.
-With respect to the Academy's pupil admissions process, the Academy shall provide any documentation or information requested by the CSO that demonstrates the following: - (a) The Academy has made a reasonable effort to advertise its enrollment efforts to all pupils; and - (b) The Academy's open enrollment period was for a duration of at least two (2) weeks and permitted the enrollment of pupils by parents at times in the evening and on weekends. - Section 6.5 Age/Grade Range of Pupils Enrolled.
+The Academy shall evaluate pupils' work based on the assessment strategies identified in Schedule 7d.
+The Academy also shall assess pupil performance using all applicable testing that the Code or the Contract require.
+The Academy shall provide the Charter Schools Office with copies of reports, assessments and test results concerning the following: - (a) educational outcomes achieved by pupils attending the Academy and other reports reasonably requested by the Charter Schools Office; - (b) an assessment of the student performances at the end of each academic school year or at such other times as the University Board may reasonably request; - (c) an annual education report in accordance with the Code; - (d) an annually administered nationally recognized norm-referenced achievement test for the Academy's grade configuration, or a program of testing approved by the Charter Schools Office; and - (e) all tests required under Applicable Law - Section 6.5 Age/Grade Range of Pupils Enrolled.
 The Academy is authorized to serve students in the age/grade range specified in Schedule 7. - Section 6.6 Collective Bargaining Agreements.
 Collective bargaining agreements, if any, with employees of the Academy shall be the responsibility of the Academy. - Section 6.7 Accounting Standards.
-The Academy shall at all times comply with generally accepted public sector accounting principles, and accounting system requirements that comply with the State School Aid Act of 1979, as amended, and applicable State Board of Education and Department of Education rules. - Section 6.8 Annual Financial Audit.
+The Academy shall at all times comply with generally accepted public sector accounting principles, and accounting system requirements that comply with the Code, this Contract, the State School Aid Act of 1979, as amended, and applicable State Board of Education and Department of Education rules. - Section 6.8 Annual Financial Audit.
 The Academy shall conduct an annual financial statement audit prepared and reviewed by an independent (with respect to both the Academy and its ESP, if any) certified public accountant with public school auditing experience.
-By November 1 of each year, the Academy shall submit one (1) copy of the annual financial statement audit and auditor's management letters to the University Charter Schools Office. - Section 6.9 Address and Description of Physical Plant; Process for Expanding Academy's Site Operations.
-The address and description of the physical plant for the Academy is set forth in Schedule 6.
-With the approval of the University Board, the Academy Board may operate the same configuration of age or grade levels at more than one (1) site if each configuration of age or grade levels and each site identified in Schedule 6 are under the direction and control of the Academy Board.
+The Academy Board shall select, retain and pay the Academy's independent auditor.
+The Academy Board shall not approve the retention of any independent auditor if that independent auditor or the auditor's firm is also performing accounting and/or auditing services for the Academy's Educational Service